 Controller Manager Server

 A node provides the runtime environments for containers.
 Each node in a Kubernetes cluster has the required services to be managed by the master.
-Nodes also have the required services to run pods, including the Docker service, a kubelet, and a service proxy.
+Nodes also have the required services to run pods, including the container runtime, a kubelet, and a service proxy.

 Administrators can manage nodes in an OpenShift Container Platform instance using the CLI.
 To define full configuration and security options when launching node servers, use dedicated node configuration files.